teemu6/digit_recognition_app/WEEKLY_SCRUM.md

 ## Next week

 - Only a couple weeks left until the assignment should be ready, so I think im going to have start working on getting those microservices inside containers and set them up to run on minikube.
 If I don't have too much trouble with those, I might try to look if I can get some redundant cloud services for the Azure ones, but we'll see.

+## Week 7
+### This week
+- Created Dockerfiles, kubernetes service and deployment config (as yaml-files) for all of the microservices
+- The digit recognition microservice written in Python caused problems, when trying to use Alpine base image for the docker.
+The image creation process took incredible amount of time each try, and there was always some errors popping up, so I had to discard that plan, as it was taking days without no quarantee that it will work.
+So instead (against the assignment rules I know) I used slim-buster base image with two stage docker build, to make image size a little bit smaller.
+The final image for the microservice is about 2.3Gb, which I am not too happy about, but I couldn't do it better, as the microservice uses keras-library, which depends on Tensorflow, which is quite big library.
+- The other microservices (digit translation and speech service) did not cause any problems and the Alpine based images are only around 200Mb each.
+- Finally, I made an Ingress configuration (as .yaml), so that I can easily access all of the microservices running in minikube

+### Next week
+- Only little over week left, so its time to create some documents for the assignment returnables, make readmes for each microservices and push this repository to GitHub.